SUPERVISOR LEADERSHIP TRAINING COURSE

-As mentioned before, you cannot do your followers’ work for them.
+As mentioned before, you cannot do your teams’ work for them.
 Besides, if you do their work, why are they getting paid?
 You have your work to do.
-The Hersey-Blanchard Situational Leadership model’s ultimate goal is to develop your followers to the point where you can delegate tasks without a lot of oversight.
+The Hersey-Blanchard Situational Leadership model’s ultimate goal is to develop your team to the point where you can delegate tasks without a lot of oversight.

 Encouraging the Heart

-Employees, workers, and followers are not robots.
+Employees, workers, and team members are not robots.
 Human beings have intellect and emotions.
 Failing to deal with them on those levels will ultimately backfire.
 You cannot program loyalty.

-In Module Nine, you will learn if your followers share the work make certain they share in the rewards.
-If you are going to get a bonus for a successful task, share at least a portion of it with your followers.
+In Module Nine, you will learn if your team shares the work, make certain they share in the rewards.
+If you are going to get a bonus for a successful task, share at least a portion of it with your team.
 More than one employee has felt betrayed by leadership when the boss gets a big bonus, and those who do all the work get nothing.
 You should at least throw them a party, provide a free lunch, or give everyone a pair of movie tickets or a lottery ticket, but do something to show they did not work hard, only to see you take all the credit.

 Basic Influencing Skills